MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.MakeConnection.md

 ## Remarks

 The **MakeConnection** method can be used after the cache drops a connection and the user wants to reestablish the connection.

 Various objects and methods might return a run-time error if the cache is not connected.
 Use of this method assures a connection before executing other objects or methods.

-This method will result in a run-time error if the  **MaintainConnection** property of the specified PivotTable cache has been set to **False**, the **SourceType** property of the specified PivotTable cache has not been set to xlExternal, or if the connection is not to an OLE DB data source.
+This method will result in a run-time error if the **[MaintainConnection](excel.pivotcache.maintainconnection.md)** property of the specified PivotTable cache has been set to **False**, the **[SourceType](excel.pivotcache.sourcetype.md)** property of the specified PivotTable cache has not been set to **xlExternal**, or if the connection is not to an OLE DB data source.

+> [!NOTE]
- **Note**  Microsoft Excel might drop a connection temporarily in the course of a session (unknown to the VBA programmer), so this method proves useful.
+> Microsoft Excel might drop a connection temporarily in the course of a session (unknown to the VBA programmer), so this method proves useful.

 ## Example

 The following example determines if the cache is connected to its source and makes a connection to the source if necessary.
 This example assumes that a PivotTable cache exists on the active worksheet.

 ```vb
 Sub UseMakeConnection()